 - NMJC will also accept transfer of credits from any other regionally accredited institution.
 Credits may transfer but not necessarily apply to the student's chosen course of study.
-Whether credits will count toward a degree is based on the decision of the College Dean of Enrollment Management and the Dean of Public Safety.
+Whether credits will count toward a degree is based on the decision of the College Vice President for Student Services and the Dean of Public Safety.
 Students will be required to have certified copies of transcripts sent to NMJC. - Students will be required to complete a minimum of 15 hours of course work at NMJC and meet all other requirements for graduation.